 Note: The FT does not use generative AI to voice its podcasts

-Today’s FT News Briefing was hosted and edited by Marc Filippino, and produced by Victoria Craig, Saffeya Ahmed, and Fiona Symon.
-Our show was mixed by Sam Giovinco.
-Additional help from Gavin Kallmann.
+The FT News Briefing is produced by Victoria Craig, Sonja Hutson, Saffeya Ahmed, Katya Kumkova, and Fiona Symon.
+Our editor is Marc Filippino.
+Our show was mixed by Alex Higgins.
+Additional help from Peter Barber.
+Our intern is Cole van Miltenburg.
 Our executive producer is Topher Forhecz.
-Cheryl Brumley is the FT’s Global Head of Audio.
+Flo Phillips is the FT’s global head of audio.
 The show’s theme music is by Metaphor Music.

 Read a transcript of this episode on FT.com